tc39/proposal-record-tuple/README.md

 Neither one is a subset of the other in terms of functionality.
 At best, they are parallel, just like each proposal is parallel to other collection types in the language.

 So, the two champion groups have resolved to ensure that the proposals are in parallel *with respect to each other*.
 For example, this proposal adds a new `Tuple.prototype.withReversed` method.
-The idea would be to check, during the design process, if this signature would also make sense for read-only Arrays (if those exist): we extracted these new methods to the [Change Array by copy](https://github.com/tc39/proposal-change-array-by-copy/) proposal, so that we can discuss an API which builds a consistent, shared mental model.
+The idea would be to check whether this signature also makes sense for read-only arrays (if those exists) during the design process: we extracted these new methods to the [Change Array by copy](https://github.com/tc39/proposal-change-array-by-copy/) proposal so that we can discuss an API for building a consistent, shared mental model.

 In the current proposal drafts, there aren't any overlapping types for the same kind of data, but both proposals could grow in these directions in the future, and we're trying to think these things through ahead of time.
 Who knows, some day TC39 could decide to add primitive RecordMap and RecordSet types, as the deeply immutable versions of [Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) and [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)!
 And these would be in parallel with Readonly Collections types.